 Support teams are selected based on their skillsets and the project’s characteristics.
 Employees with workflow skills, along with technical abilities or specific qualifications pertaining to the new application, will usually be chosen.

 Power users (subject matter expects—SMEs) help co-workers use the new application.
+They can give tips to provide a better use of the software.
 Development and infrastructure teams deal with complex technical issues.
 The interface team directs the support phase, coordinates follow-up and oversees communication.

 Once the teams have been set up, a quick assessment should be made of types of problems encountered, with tickets sent to the right people.
 This means defining workflows according to the type of request.

-Categorizing problems also helps with follow-up.
+Categorizing problems also help with follow-up.
 Request management application statistics illustrate the progress of corrective measures and are a particularly effective form of communication at information sessions.

 Communication can be multifaceted, including general information or targeted email, regular progress reviews with the client, meetings with the business lines and technical crew scrums.